StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/restore/hot-restore/restore-hot-backup-cluster.md

 ## Step 3: Restore file storage

-Finally, we're going to restore the file attachments that were backed up.
+Finally, restore the file attachments that were backed up.

 The restore procedure depends on your storage backend—either NFS or an S3-compatible object storage service.
 The script below uses SeaweedFS as an example, but you can adapt the same approach to any S3-compatible implementation.